Skip to main content

 Clive Young (Editor), Nataša Perović (Editor), Leo Havemann (Editor), Karen Shackleford-Cesare (Editor)

-ABC Learning Design is a popular and effective rapid design method for developing university-level programmes, modules and short courses.
+ABC Learning Design is a popular and effective rapid design method for developing educational programmes, modules and short courses.
 Created at UCL in 2015, ABC enables academic teams to collaborate in short, focused workshops to co-create visual storyboards of students’ learning journeys.
 Its ease of use, adaptability, and open licence have led to widespread adoption across the UK and Europe.

 ABC Learning Design: Active, blended, connected and beyond introduces ABC to a new audience, adding insights from institutions that have localised and implemented the method in diverse contexts.
 ABC provides practical, ready-to-use tools, but it is often reframed as more than a set of resources.
 Its built-in flexibility not only allows for transferability but actively encourages creative modifications that respond to institutional needs.
 The core ABC workshop remains the heart of the method and is central to all implementations.
 Around this, institutions have built locally relevant adaptations that retain the method’s participatory ethos.
 This shared structure creates a design ‘lingua franca’ that supports collaboration within and across institutions.
 Drawing on facilitator and participant experiences, the book reviews ABC’s key strengths and explains why it continues to inspire innovation.
 It invites a global conversation on enriching learning design for students, faculty, and institutions alike.